connorskees/connorskees.github.io/content/blog/miniz-optimization.md

     1.01 ± 0.03 times faster than './original'
 ```

 A 1% improvement.
 These results are barely above random noise, even though we removed bounds checks.
-We're a bit of new work now for the 2 assertions at the start of the function, but that wouldn't be the cause for such a small speed-up.
+We're doing a bit of new work now for the 2 assertions at the start of the function, but that wouldn't be the cause for such a small speed-up.
 Fundamentally the performance benefits from removing bounds checks aren't helping us here and the optimizer isn't able to do much better even with them gone.
 If we want to speed up this function, we have to start thinking about the algorithm.

 Looking at the assembly, right now our implementation is entirely scalar.
 We load one array element at a time, mask it, and then copy it to the out position.
 It should be trivial for the compiler to vectorize this, so what's preventing it?

 There's two problems here.
-First, we mask the array indices with `out_buf_size_mask`, which means its possible for us to have to copy non-consecutive elements from the array.
+First, we mask the array indices with `out_buf_size_mask`, which means its possible for us to be forced to copy non-consecutive elements from the array.
 Non-consecutive reads may prevent us from using SIMD here at all.

 The other issue is that our data is highly dependent on previous calculations.
 This is especially apparent when `source_pos` and `out_pos` differ by less than 4.
 We can see this if we think through an example where our array is `[1, 2, 3, 4, 5, 6, 7, 8]`, `source_pos` is 0, and `out_pos` is 2.
 We can pretend we don't do any masking for now.
 Here's what the code looks like if we substitute concrete values for `source_pos` and `out_pos`: